 - Can adapt to varying demands/workloads.

-We’ll be selecting the candidates for this course by looking at their applications and show-reels and then asking suitable applicants to attend an interview.
+We’ll be selecting the candidates for this course by looking at their applications and show-reels.
+We may also interview applicants, either at the university or over Skype for international students.

 Your show-reel should demonstrate some engagement with moving image from the sound perspective.
 This could include an independent short film to which you provided the sound or re-worked a soundtrack for a feature film section.